Jyothi181/Logic-Gates-using-LTspice/README.md

 Spice Directive: This contains text directly passes to the netlist which is placed on the schematic.
 The text may be single line or block or lines.

-Transient: This analyzes the changes in voltage and current over time when an input signal is applied.
+Transient Analysis: This analyzes the changes in voltage and current over time when an input signal is applied.
+To apply tansient analysis .tran is used as a keyword.

 So, with the given inputs, the voltage source will start at 0V, then immediately rise to 5V.
 It will remain at 5V upto 5us for VA and 10us for VB, then drop back down to 0V.
 The total period for one complete cycle of this waveform is 10us for VA and 20us for VB.
 This cycle will repeat 10 times.